|

 Trolling is mostly used as a deep water fishing technique,

-although it also works in shallow water under the right
+although it also works in shallow water under the right conditions.

-defense they have is to go into deeper water.
+they have is to go into deeper water.
 So it follows that as

 the day goes on you have to fish deeper water to get them.
-Another

 without catching fish, don’t waste time, go somewhere else.
 This is